Robust Preference for Dark Sector Interactions: Abstract

 \section{Abstract}

-Recent DESI baryon acoustic oscillation data reveal deviations from $\Lambda$CDM cosmology, conventionally attributed to dynamical dark energy (DE).
-We demonstrate that these deviations are equally, if not better, explained by interactions between dark matter and dark energy (IDE), without requiring a time-varying DE equation of state.
-Using a unified framework, we analyze two IDE models---coupled quintessence and coupled fluid---against the latest CMB (Planck, ACT, SPT), DESI BAO, and SN (including DES-Dovekie recalibrated) data.
-Both IDE scenarios show robust evidence for non-vanishing interactions at the 3--5$\sigma$ level, with marginalized constraints significantly deviating from the $\Lambda$CDM limit.
-This preference persists even under DES-Dovekie SN recalibration, which weakens dynamical DE evidence.
-Crucially, for the same number of free parameters, IDE models provide fits to low- and high-redshift data that match or exceed the performance of the CPL dynamical DE parametrization.
-Our results establish IDE as a physically motivated alternative to dynamical DE, highlighting the necessity of future cosmological perturbation measurements (e.g., weak lensing, galaxy clustering) to distinguish between these paradigms.
+Recent DESI baryon acoustic oscillation (BAO) data reveal deviations from the standard $\Lambda$CDM cosmology, commonly interpreted as evidence for dynamical dark energy (DE).
+We show that these deviations can instead be explained by interactions within the dark sector, without invoking a phantom-crossing DE equation of state.
+Using a unified computational framework, we analyze two representative interacting dark energy (IDE) models---coupled quintessence and a coupled fluid---and confront them with the latest cosmic microwave background (Planck, ACT, SPT), DESI BAO, and type Ia supernova data, including the DES-Dovekie recalibration.
+In both IDE realizations, we find a robust preference for non-vanishing interactions, with marginalized constraints deviating from the non-interacting $\Lambda$CDM limit at the $3$-$5\sigma$ level.
+This preference persists under the DES-Dovekie recalibration, which significantly weakens the evidence for dynamical DE.
+For the same number of free parameters, IDE models fit current low- and high-redshift data at least as well as, and in some cases better than, the CPL dynamical DE parametrization.
+Our results identify dark-sector interactions as a viable and physically motivated alternative to dynamical DE, and highlight the key role of future cosmological perturbation probes, such as weak lensing and galaxy clustering, in discriminating between these scenarios.

 \textit{\textbf{Introduction.}---} Recent high-precision baryon acoustic oscillation (BAO) measurements released by the Dark Energy Spectroscopic Instrument (DESI) collaboration~\cite{DESI:2025zgx} appear to challenge the baseline $\Lambda$CDM model of cosmology.
 When combined with cosmic microwave background (CMB) observations and type Ia supernova (SN) distance measurements, DESI BAO data indicate potential deviations from the $\Lambda$CDM paradigm, often interpreted as a preference for dynamical dark energy (DE).
 Within phenomenological parametrizations of an evolving equation of state (EoS), such as the Chevallier-Polarski-Linder (CPL) model~\cite{Chevallier:2000qy,Linder:2002et}, this preference reaches a statistical significance in the range $2.8$--$3.8\sigma$~\cite{DESI:2025zgx,DESI:2025fii,DES:2025sig}.